humdrum-tools/humdrum-documentation/tool/humdrum/index.md

 ### FILES

-The **humdrum** command uses a kornshell script to invoke an executable.
+The <span class="tool">humdrum</span> command uses a kornshell script to invoke an executable.
 In order to avoid conflict, the executable file is named `humdrum_.exe` (`humdrum_` on UNIX) rather than `humdrum.exe`.